jamesktruitt/capstone-may-17/proposal.md

 ## Map the user experience

-* The “Casual” Listener
+The “Casual” Listener

-  a.
-Doesn’t pay much attention to the music whatsoever
+* Does not pay much attention to the music whatsoever
-  b.
-This listener often doesn’t know the name of the artists or the songs that they listen to
+* This listener often does not know the name of the artists or the songs that they listen to
-  c.
-They don’t own much in the way of music
+* They don’t own much in the way of music

 * The “Groovy” Listener

-  a.
-Likes the sound of the music and doesn’t really focus on the lyrics as much
-  b.
-If it has a good beat, then they are into it
+* Likes the sound of the music and does not really focus on the lyrics as much, but it has a good beat, then they are into it
-  c.
-If it has a catchy chorus, it doesn’t really matter what the song is about, they will like it
+* If it has a catchy chorus, it does not really matter what the song is about, they will like it

 * The “Critical” Listener

-  a.
-Really listens to and analyzes lyrics, cares about the whole package
+* Really listens to and analyzes lyrics, cares about the whole package delivery
-  b.
-It isn’t just about the lyrics, the song needs to have a good beat and delivery
-  c.
-Pays close attention to the growth of an artist throughout their career
+* Pays close attention to the growth of an artist throughout their career
-  d.
-This listener discovers music through a variety of sources, they are insightful and can tell if they will like an artist by what they read or hear about them
+* This listener discovers music through a variety of sources, they are insightful and can tell if they will like an artist by what they read or hear about them

 ## Technologies